Properties of Dynamical Black Hole Entropy: Dynamical Black Hole Entropy from Raychaudhuri Equation

 To begin with, we define the matter Killing energy flux, relative to the horizon Killing field~$\xi^a,$ through the future horizon between two arbitrary cross-sections $\mathcal C(v_1)$ and $\mathcal C(v_2)$, where $v_1$ and $v_2$ are the affine ``times'',

 where $\dd{A}= \sqrt{\gamma} \dd[D-2]{x}$ is the area element of a cross-section $\mathcal C(v)$ of the horizon at time $v$.
 Here the large $\Delta$ stands for the difference between two horizon cross-sections, whereas the small $\delta$ denotes the perturbation.
 Note the perturbation acts only on $T_{ab}$, and not on $\dd{A}$ or $\xi^a$, since the stress-energy tensor vanishes in the unperturbed black hole background.
 Usually the range of integration for $v$ is chosen from $0$ (bifurcation surface) to $\infty $ (future infinity), but here we consider two arbitrary affine times.
-Assuming the horizon Killing field is normalised as $\xi^a = (\partial_t)^a + \Omega_{\mathcal H} (\partial_\vartheta)^a$, where $\Omega_{\mathcal H}$ is the angular velocity of the horizon, the matter Killing energy flux is related to the change in the mass and angular momentum of the black hole by \cite{Gao:2001ut,Poisson:2009pwt}
+Assuming the horizon Killing field is normalised as $\xi^a = (\partial_t)^a + \Omega_{\mathcal H} (\partial_\vartheta)^a$, where $\Omega_{\mathcal H}$ is the angular velocity of the horizon, the matter Killing energy flux is related to the change in the mass and angular momentum of the matter that is passing the horizon by \cite{Gao:2001ut,Poisson:2009pwt}

 Next, we recall the outgoing null expansion $\theta_v = \nabla_a k^a$ of the future horizon is equal to the rate of change of an area element $\dd{A}$ along the affine null parameter $v$:

 where $\dd{A}= \sqrt{\gamma} \dd[D-2]{x}$ is the area element of a cross-section of the horizon.
 The Raychaudhuri equation for the congruence of null geodesics of $\mathcal H^+$ is